 Their little faces flashed in front of me, one after the other.

 ‘… And another beautiful princess, and another Spiderman… Oh, and just look at you!’

-The little girl standing in front of me was wearing a magenta dress with black sequins and her hair set in neat curls around her head.
+The little girl standing before me wore a magenta dress with black sequins, her hair set in neat curls around her head.
 She looked like a princess, except for the beard drawn on her face.
 I had to think fast.

 ‘And you… You look just gorgeous,’ I gushed, deciding it would be safer not to guess.
-She flashed me a big smile and I quickly gave her a packet of sweets.
+She flashed me a big smile as I gave her a packet of sweets.
 Her mother gave me a stern look and they set off.